Search

 Christine Pistone

 Christine is mum to her boisterous son who was born in 2014.
-As a result of her birth-related injuries, she discovered ABTA and joined the team in 2019 as a volunteer supporting project development.
+As a result of her birth-related injuries, she discovered BTA and joined the team in 2019 as a volunteer supporting project development.

 Christine has recently completed the AICD Company Directors course and was appointed as Company Secretary in 2020.